athena-labz/athena/README.md

 The user score increment is defined as a percentage of the subtraction between the total and the actual score.

-*Figure 8: The function to calculate the new CAS score after a transaction, where "s" is the old score, "c" the percentage and "t" the maximum score*
+*Figure 8: The formula to calculate the new CAS score after a transaction, where "s0" is the old score, "c" the percentage and "t" the maximum score*

 ![Score Formula](images/score-formula.png)